zotero/zoterobib/src/html/faq.md

 If there's a site for which ZoteroBib consistently returns incorrect results, <a href="#help">let us know</a> and we'll do our best to fix it.

-<h3 id="sentence-case">Why are all the proper nouns in my entries in lowercase when I use APA style?</h3>
+<h3 id="sentence-case">Why are all the proper nouns in my entries in lowercase when I use some styles?</h3>

-APA style requires titles to be in sentence case rather than title case.
-When you use APA style, ZoteroBib will partially convert the titles of entries to sentence case for you, but you'll need to manually edit some entries to capitalize proper nouns:
+Some styles, such as APA, require titles to be in sentence case rather than title case.
+When you use such a style, ZoteroBib will convert the titles of entries to sentence case for you, but you'll need to manually edit some entries to capitalize proper nouns:

 <p><b>Title case:</b> <i>Circadian Mood Variations in Twitter Content</i></p>
 <p><b>ZoteroBib conversion:</b> <i>Circadian mood variations in twitter content</i></p>
 <p><b>Sentence case:</b> <i>Circadian mood variations in <span style="color: #e52e3d; font-weight: bold;">T</span>witter content</i></p>

 (We know this is annoying, but we think it's less annoying than manually lowercasing all the other words in titles.
-Some other tools simply ignore this requirement and generate incorrect, title-cased "APA" bibliographies, but we assume that when you say you want APA you mean it.)
+Some other tools simply ignore this requirement and generate incorrect, title-cased bibliographies, but we try our best to generate citations according to the style you’ve chosen.)

 ### What if I can't find a style that I need?